milisarge/toxfs/README.md

 # TOXFS

-###File Sharing based Tox Agents with Web Mamagement
+###File Sharing based Tox Agents with Web Management

 need to tox.h to wrapping